MilesCranmer/pysr_paper/README.md

 showyourwork build
 ```

-which will create `ms.pdf` in the current directory.
+which uses [showyourwork](https://github.com/showyourwork/showyourwork) to create `ms.pdf` in the current directory.

 You can also fork the repository, enable GitHub actions, and the build action will do this automatically.